mrchrisster/MiSTer_SAM/README.md

 - `rm -fr /media/fat/Scripts/.MiSTer_SAM /media/fat/MiSTer_SAM /media/fat/Scripts/MiSTer_SAM.ini`
 - Open the OSD (F12 or your controller's menu button).
 - Navigate to **Scripts** and select **MiSTer_SAM_on.sh**.

-## Offline Installation
-If your MiSTer is not connected to the internet, click on "Code" -> "Download Zip" and download the project package.
-- Copy `MiSTer_SAM_on.sh` and `MiSTer_SAM.ini` to `/media/fat/Scripts` on your MiSTer.
-- Additionally copy the entire `MiSTer_SAM` directory to `/media/fat` on your MiSTer.

 ## Configuration
 The script is highly customizable through the included ini file `MiSTer_SAM.ini` (details below).